Anna and Brian at Fall 2016 Recital

 builds confidence, and lets kids share what they've learned during the semester.
 Participation is expected of all students through high school age.

-LEFT: Miss Sanjana Prasanna with Mr. James after Winter Recital 2012
+LEFT: Mei Nakayama with Mr. James after Spring Recital 2017

 Recital is a warm and friendly event where students can exhibit the skills acquired during the term.
 Family and fellow students will be there to enjoy the performances.
 It is not a competition!
 Many ages and levels will be represented.
 To help things run smoothly, please observe the following guidelines: